asudomoeva/Auction-Art-Visualization/README.md

 Link to the interactive part: https://edav-art-viz.firebaseapp.com

 ### Description
-Our interactive visualization is a scatter plot of lot prices over time built with HTML, CSS, Bootstrap and JavaScript; it is hosted on Firebase and can be viewed here: https://edav-art-viz.firebaseapp.com/
+Our interactive visualization is a scatter plot of lot prices over time built with HTML, CSS, Bootstrap and JavaScript.

 The visualization allows users to see all of the lots sold according to their price and locations each year.
 Each color represents a different location, and the black horizontal average line indicates the average hammer price for all lots during the selected year.
 This visualization supports the project’s main hypothesis that location and season significantly affect the auction performance in terms of the prices of works sold.